emischorr/node-redis-monitor/README.markdown

-      -h, --host [HOSTNAME]       Set the hostname to connect to -p, --port [PORT]           Set the port to connect to -a, --password [PASSWORD]   Set the password to authenticate with
+      -h, --host [HOSTNAME]       Set the hostname to connect to -p, --port [PORT]           Set the port to connect to -a, --password [PASSWORD]   Set the password to authenticate with -i, --interval [INTERVAL]   Set the refresh interval in seconds

 License
 =======